AnsarIbrahim/Portfolio-microverse/README.md

 ```
 Ansar-Portfolio
 ```
-- open index.html file in the browser
+- open the index.html file in the browser

 ### Usage

 - To run the project, execute the following command:
   - Type cd ``` Ansar-Portfolio ```
-  - open index.html file in the browser
+  - open the index.html file in the browser

 ### Run tests